ceph/ceph/doc/dev/osd_internals/erasure_coding/ecbackend.rst

 Reading src/osd/ExtentCache.h should have given a good idea of how operations might overlap.
-There are several states involved in processing a write operation and an important invariant which isn't enforced by PrimaryLogPG at a higher level which need to be managed by ECBackend.
-The important invariant is that we can't have uncacheable and rmw operations running at the same time on the same object.
+There are several states involved in processing a write operation and an important invariant which is not enforced by PrimaryLogPG at a higher level which need to be managed by ECBackend.
+The important invariant is that we cannot have uncacheable and rmw operations running at the same time on the same object.
 For simplicity, we simply enforce that any operation which contains an rmw operation must wait until